-The Intergroup is an informal forum for Members of the European Parliament who are committed to upholding the fundamental rights of lesbian, gay, bisexual and transgender (LGBT) people.
-Members of the Intergroup would usually take a positive stance on LGBT issues when they draft reports or amendments, when they vote in the Parliament, or when they deal with constituency affairs.
+The Intergroup on LGBTI Rights is an informal forum for Members of the European Parliament who wish to advance and protect the fundamental rights of lesbian, gay, bisexual, transgender and intersex (LGBTI) people.
+Members of the Intergroup would usually take a positive stance on LGBTI issues when they draft reports or amendments, when they vote in the Parliament, or when they deal with constituency affairs.

-The Intergroup currently has 153 members, who are all democratically-elected Members of the European Parliament.
-Its work is led by 6 Presidents, and the day-to-day work is carried out by the Secretariat of the Intergroup.
+The LGBTI Intergroup is the largest of the European Parliament’s 28 Intergroups.
+We currently gather over 150 Members, who are all democratically-elected Members of the European Parliament.
+Its work is led by eight Presidents, and the day-to-day work is carried out by the Secretariat of the Intergroup.

 For more information on our work and our priorities, see Our work.